aws/aws-cdk/design/cdk-bootstrap.md

   This will be required to be passed as the pipeline account, for deployment from a Continuous Delivery CDK pipeline to work.

+* `--cfn-deployment-role-policies`: allows specifying the ManagedPolicy ARN(s) that should be attached to the **CFN deployment role** instead of choosing them from a menu interactively.

-* `--qualifier`, `-q`: an optional qualifier added to the physical names of the bootstrap resources in order to protect against name collisions, especially for things like S3 buckets (which are globally unique in a given AWS partition).
+* `--qualifier`: an optional qualifier added to the physical names of the bootstrap resources in order to protect against name collisions, especially for things like S3 buckets (which are globally unique in a given AWS partition).